AntonScheitler/Notes/TUM/6. Semester/IDSST/Predictive Modeling.md

 ###### Mean Squared Error
 - The mean squared error, or MSE, is a commonly used measure of the quality of a fit and is described like so:
 $$MSE = \frac1n \sum_{i = 1}^n (y_i - f(x_i))^2$$
+- Often, the Root Mean Squared Error is preferred, as it is on the same scale as the original data and therefore easier to interpret:
+$$RMSE = \sqrt{MSE}$$
 ###### Bias-Variance Tradeoff
 - The bias-variance tradeoff can be best explained with a polynomial regression model
 - As a model is trained, its MSE usually follows a U-shape, as the degree of the regression polynomial increases